A. The Evaluation Process

 - b.
 Pre-Observation Conference

-- Members of the Divisional Evaluation Committee, the Division Chair, and the faculty member being evaluated will meet at a time and place determined by the Division Chair for the pre-observation conference.
-The Division Chair will review the procedures to be followed in the evaluation process and identify the appropriate forms; current version of the forms should be downloaded from the Academic Affairs folder in the shared drive each year.
+- Members of the Departmental Evaluation Committee, the Department Chair/Dean, and the faculty member being evaluated will meet at a time and place determined by the Department Evaluation Committee Chair for the pre-observation conference.
+The Department Evaluation Committee Chair will review the procedures to be followed in the evaluation process and identify the appropriate forms; current version of the forms should be downloaded from the Academic Affairs folder in the shared drive each year.

-- The faculty member, committee members, and Division Chair will schedule class observations.
+- The faculty member, committee members, and Department Chair will schedule class observations.

-- The Division Chair will designate the deadline for submission of the faculty self-evaluation form (AA-27), student evaluations, and course syllabi (for the past academic year)
+- The Department Chair will designate the deadline for submission of the faculty self-evaluation form (AA-27), student evaluations, and course syllabi (for the past academic year)

 - c.
 Observation and Evaluation

-- 1. The Division Chair and members of the Divisional Evaluation Committee will each observe at least one class session; if possible, all courses taught should be observed.
+1. The Department Chair and members of the Departmental Evaluation Committee will each observe at least one class session; if possible, all courses taught should be observed (need an observation form, need to reflect goals and rubric, should become part of candidates personal folder

-- 2. The faculty member will submit the completed self-evaluation, student evaluations from the past academic year, , and academic year syllabi to the Division Chair and the Divisional Evaluation Committee by the dates established at the pre-observation meeting.
-The Committee is responsible for ensuring that the self evaluation document addresses the requisite criteria.
+2. The faculty member will submit the completed self-evaluation (form number), all student evaluations from the past academic year, and academic year syllabi to the Departmental Evaluation Committee Chair, Chair, and the Departmental Evaluation Committee by the dates established at the pre-observation meeting.
+The Committee is responsible for ensuring that the self-evaluation document addresses the requisite criteria.

-- 3. After reviewing the faculty self-evaluation, the student assessments, visitation observations, and any other appropriate information, including the past year’s evaluation, the Divisional Evaluation Committee will complete its evaluation, using form AA-28A.
-In reviewing the student evaluations, the Divisional Evaluation Committee should keep in mind the level and student composition of the courses assessed.
+3. After reviewing the faculty self-evaluation, the student assessments, visitation observations, and other appropriate information, including the past year’s evaluation, the Departmental Evaluation Committee will complete its evaluation, using form AA-28A.
+In reviewing the student evaluations, the Departmental Evaluation Committee should keep in mind the level and student composition of the courses assessed.

-- 4. The chair of the Divisional Evaluation Committee will forward all evaluation materials to the Division Chair.
+4. The chair of the Departmental Evaluation Committee will forward all evaluation materials to the Department Chair.

-- 5. The Division Chair will review the materials.
-If proper procedures were not followed and/or if sufficient data was not collected to substantiate the evaluation, the Division Chair will initiate procedures to adequately complete the process.
+5. The Department Chair will review the materials.
+If proper procedures were not followed and/or if sufficient data was not collected to substantiate the evaluation, the Department Chair will initiate procedures to adequately complete the process.

-- 6. The Division Chair, the Evaluation Committee, and the faculty member being evaluated will meet for the post-observation conference.
+6. The Department Chair, the Departmental Evaluation Committee, and the faculty member being evaluated will meet for the post-observation conference.

 - d.
 Post-Observation Conference

-- 1. At the post-observation conference, the members of the Divisional Evaluation Committee, the Division Chair, and the faculty member will discuss the evaluation.
+1. At the post-observation conference, the members of the Departmental Evaluation Committee, the Department Chair, and the faculty member will discuss the evaluation.

-- 2. The Divisional Evaluation Committee, in its supportive role, may schedule meetings for development of syllabi and course materials, additional class observations, or other activities which it deems necessary to strengthen the faculty member's portfolio in preparation for a tenure application.
+2. The Departmental Evaluation Committee, in its supportive role, may schedule meetings for development of syllabi and course materials, additional class observations, or other activities, which it deems necessary to strengthen the faculty member's portfolio in preparation for a tenure application.

-- 3. The Division Chair will inform the faculty member of his/her recommendation and comments in writing and provide the faculty member with a copy of the completed AA-28A form.
+3. The Department Chair will inform the faculty member of his/her recommendation and comments in writing and provide the faculty member with a copy of the completed AA-28A form.

-- 4. After the post-observation meeting, the faculty member will have two working days to consider the data collection, recommendations, and comments of the Division Chair and the Divisional Evaluation Committee and to request an additional conference for further discussion toward possible modification of the recommendation and/or comments.
+4. After the post-observation meeting, the faculty member will have two working days to consider the data collection, recommendations, and comments of the Department Chair and the Departmental Evaluation Committee.
+Candidate can respond in writing.
+The response will be become part of the form as an addendum and will be submitted with the forms.

 - e.
 Administrative Recommendations

-- 1. The Division Chair will forward the signed, hard copy evaluation forms (AA-27; AA-28A; and AA-25), student assessments, and all supporting data to the Vice President for Academic Affairs according to the previously designated deadlines.
+1. The Department Chair will forward the signed, hard copy evaluation forms (AA-27; AA-28A; and AA-25), student assessments, and all supporting data and/or addendum to the Vice President for Academic Affairs according to the previously designated deadlines.

-- 2. The Vice President for Academic Affairs will review each evaluation.
-He/She may request additional information from the Divisional Evaluation Committee, the Division Chair, or the faculty member under evaluation.
-The Vice President for Academic Affairs may direct the Division Chair to review and repeat portions of the evaluation process if the supporting documentation fails to substantiate the recommendation of the Division Chair.
+2. The Vice President for Academic Affairs will review each evaluation.
+He/She may request additional information from the Departmental Evaluation Committee, the Department Chair, or the faculty member under evaluation.
+The Vice President for Academic Affairs may direct the Department Chair to review and repeat portions of the evaluation process if the supporting documentation fails to substantiate the recommendation of the Department Chair.

 3. Part-Time (Adjunct) and Temporary Full-time Faculty

-- 1. Each year, part-time and temporary full-time (special appointment) faculty members will complete form AA-29 and submit it to their Division or Department chair, along with the student evaluation composite summary and copies of current syllabi.
+1. Each year, part-time and temporary full-time (special appointment) faculty members will complete form AA-29 and submit it to their Department chair, along with the student evaluation composite summary and copies of current syllabi.

-- 2. The Department or Division chair will meet with the faculty member to discuss the materials submitted.
+2. The Department chair will meet with the faculty member to discuss the materials submitted.

-- 3. The Department or Division chair will provide comments on form AA-29 and file it (and supporting documentation) in the VPAA office, where it will be placed in the faculty member’s personnel file.
+3. The Department chair will provide comments on form AA-29 and file it (and supporting documentation) in the VPAA office, where it will be placed in the faculty member’s personnel file.

-- • AA-25: Cover page for Divisional committee report (process verification)
+- AA-25: Cover page for Departmental committee report (process verification)

 Forms are located at X:/Institution/Offices/Academic Affairs/Academic Forms/